Helge André Njåstad: Political positions

 Njåstad has argued that Austevoll's full privatisation of the elderly care could be a model for the whole country.
 He believes the rights of welfare clients are better served when the municipality's sole responsibility is to assign welfare services and control the quality of it, as he thinks the control function suffers when both the controllers and those providing services are public employees and there may not be enough distance between them.

 He cites transportation and fisheries policies as main priorities.
 He favours a liberalisation of the fishery policy, including perpetual fishing quotas in line with the system introduced by Conservative Minister of Fisheries Svein Ludvigsen but reversed by Labour minister Helga Pedersen.

 Like his party, Njåstad has voiced strong opposition to toll roads.
 During the election campaign in 2013, he participated in an election stunt where a mock toll road was set up and campaigners for the Progress party gave out small sums of money to protest the system where drivers are required to pay.
 The stunt was criticised by a Workers' Youth League member for being an attempt of buying voters, but Njåstad claimed it was no different from other parties handing out small effects, like the roses typically handed out by the Labour Party.

 He has cited Carl I. Hagen as his political inspiration.

 Personal life

 Njåstad is in a cohabitation and has a son.
 He has cited Bruce Springsteen and Ausekarane as musical favourites and Frode Grytten as a favourite in literature.

 Controversy

-In January 2019, NRK and consequently all major media outlet in Norway reported that Njåstad let several of his travel costs for personal arrangements but with minor job-related pretext, including the 60th birthday party of his mother, be reimbursed by the Stortinget and from Tax payers' pocket.
-The deeds by Njåstad were called by media and folk as 'unwise', and 'maybe legal but very stupid'.
+In January 2019, NRK and consequently all major media outlet in Norway reported that Njåstad let several of his travel costs for personal arrangements but with minor job related pretext, including the 60th birthday party of his mother, be reimbursed by the Storting and from tax payers' pocket.
+The deeds by Njåstad were called by media and the members of the public as 'unwise', and 'maybe legal but very stupid'.

-In light of the other member of FrP party, Mazyar Keshvari, who were charged with gross fraud for another travel reimbursement controversy, Njåstad's case absorbed much attention in Norway.
-Some reevaluation of travel regulations for Stortinget's representatives were suggested also.
+In light of fellow party member, Mazyar Keshvari, who was charged with gross fraud for another travel reimbursement controversy, Njåstad's case absorbed much attention in Norway.
+Some reevaluation of travel regulations for the Storting's representatives were also suggested.